Luis de Unzaga: Biography

 Unzaga was born in Málaga, Spain, the son of a well-known Basque family.
 He served in the Italian war of 1735 and went to Havana in 1740, where he was appointed lieutenant governor of Puerto del Príncipe, Cuba (now Camagüey) and later of Santiago de Cuba.
 During the Seven Years' War he participated in the 1762 siege of Havana, where he surrendered to a force of British besiegers.

-Unzaga accompanied Alejandro O'Reilly to New Orleans in 1769 to put down the Rebellion of 1768 by French and German colonists objecting to the cession of Louisiana to Spain via the Treaty of Fontainebleau (1762).
+Unzaga accompanied Alejandro O'Reilly to New Orleans in 1769 to put down the Rebellion of 1768 by French and German colonists objecting to the cession of Louisiana to Spain via the Treaty of Fontainebleau of 1762.
 Following the formal establishment of the cabildo (council), Unzaga became governor on December 1, 1769.
 In 1775, he married Elizabeth St. Maxent, the first daughter of Gilbert Antoine de St. Maxent, a wealthy and well-connected Creole merchant.

-In 1776, the year the Declaration of Independence was signed, George Washington wrote to his friend Colonel Joseph Reed of a letter that he had received from General Charles Lee (general).
+In 1776, the year the Declaration of Independence was signed, George Washington wrote to his friend Colonel Joseph Reed of a letter that he had received from General Charles Lee.
 Lee noted that he had received a “most flattering letter” from Unzaga who referred to Lee as "General de Los Estados Unidos Americanos" (General of the American United States), one of the first times that the colonies were recognized with this term.

 Luis de Unzaga was one of the driving forces behind the birth of the United States, for which he made use of a robust secret network of family contacts.
 Unzaga was informed of the arrival of British troops to America and made every effort to help George Washington.